Dynamical tides in Jupiter and other rotationally flattened planets and stars with stable stratification: Fully isentropic and stratified polytropes

 The bottom panel in Fig. \ref{fig:n15_k222} also illustrates some additional resonant peaks that remain fixed close to $\omega_t/\Omega\simeq-1.2$ and $\omega_t/\Omega\simeq0.6$ as the rotation rate increases.
 These resonances are produced by inertial modes \citep[e.g.,][]{Wu2005}, whose primary restoring force is the Coriolis.
 Inertial modes form a dense spectrum in the (rotating-frame) frequency range $-2\Omega<\omega<2\Omega,$ but only the longest wavelength modes couple strongly enough with the tidal potential to produce visible features in Fig. \ref{fig:n15_k222}.
 The solitary peaks near $\omega_t/\Omega\simeq-1.2$ correspond to the longest wavelength retrograde inertial mode, while the sequence of peaks with $\omega_t/\Omega\lesssim0.6$ are due to prograde inertial modes.
 The latter grow in amplitude with increasing rotation because of mixing (avoided crossing) with the prograde sectoral f-mode, as described in \citet{Dewberry2022a} for isentropic $\gamma=2$ polytropes.

 Fig. \ref{fig:n15_k424} plots the real and imaginary parts of $k_{42}^4$ computed for the same $\gamma=5/3$ polytropes as shown in Fig. \ref{fig:n15_k222}.
 Since inertial oscillations generically couple more strongly to tesseral components of the tidal potential than sectoral \citep{Ogilvie2009,Ogilvie2013}, they feature more prominently in Fig. \ref{fig:n15_k424} than in Fig. \ref{fig:n15_k222}.

-Fig. \ref{fig:n15_k424} also demonstrates much more dramatic disagreement between the Love number $k_{42}^4$ and the direct ratio $k_{42}$ (dashed lines).
-The apparent resonance in $k_{42}$ at $\omega_t/\Omega=-2$ has nothing to do with oscillations, instead reflecting the fact that as $\Omega_o\rightarrow0$ the tesseral response of centrifugally flattened bodies becomes dominated by the sectoral tide \citep[see Section \ref{sec:love};][]{Dewberry2022a,Idini2022a}.
-Additionally, $Im[k_{42}]/\omega_t$ becomes negative over several ranges of frequency, disappearing from the log-scale of the plot in the bottom panel.
-Since $Im[k_{\ell m}^n]/\omega_t$ is strictly positive , negative values of $Im[k_{\ell m}]/\omega_t$ indicate frequency regimes where the induced tidal response in one harmonic may be dominated by a different harmonic in the tidal potential.
+The panels in Fig. \ref{fig:n15_klm_v_klmn} compare the real (top) and imaginary (bottom) parts of $k_{\ell m}^n$ (solid) and $k_{\ell m}$ (dotted) for the $\gamma=5/3$ polytrope with $\Omega/\Omega_d=0.37.$ We compute the latter by perturbing with a tidal potential including degrees $n=2-12$ (rather than isolated potentials of degree $n=2$ or $n=4$). $k_{22}\simeq k_{22}^2$, indicating (unsurprisingly) that the quadrupolar response of the star is dominated by the quadrupolar part of the tidal potential.
+On the other hand, Fig. \ref{fig:n15_klm_v_klmn} demonstrates dramatic disagreement between both the real and imaginary parts of $k_{42}^4$ and $k_{42}$.
+The apparent resonance in $Re[k_{42}]$ at $\omega_t/\Omega=-2$ has nothing to do with oscillations, instead reflecting the fact that as $\Omega_o\rightarrow0$ the tesseral response of centrifugally flattened bodies becomes dominated by the sectoral tide \citep[see Section \ref{sec:love};][]{Dewberry2022a,Idini2022a}.
+Additionally, $Im[k_{42}]/\omega_t$ becomes negative in the range $-2\Omega\lesssim\omega_t\lesssim-1$, disappearing from the log-scale of the plot in the bottom panel.
+Since $Im[k_{\ell m}^n]/\omega_t$ is strictly positive, negative values of $Im[k_{\ell m}]/\omega_t$ indicate frequency regimes where the induced tidal response in one harmonic is dominated by driving from a different harmonic in the tidal potential.
+The discrepancies between $k_{42}^4$ and $k_{42}$ are essential to our discussion of detectable resonances between Jupiter and its satellites in Section \ref{sec:Jup}.